Personal Dictionary

 Noun

-the quality of being logically or factually sound; soundness or cogency.
+quality of being logically or factually sound; soundness or cogency.

 /vəˈlɪdɪti/

-one might question the validity of our data
+question the validity of our data

 DINGY